rkarnwal/mcqgen/README.md

-Now create .env file as it is not in git and add openAI key in ubuntu pip doesn't work you need to use pip3 and install requirement.txt to set environmeny pip3 install -r requirement.txt
+Now create .env file as it is not in git and add openAI key in ubuntu pip doesn't work you need to use pip3 and install requirement.txt to set environmeny Create env as it is not checked in Git using command  python3 -m venv /home/ubuntu/mcqgen/ activate env using    source /home/ubuntu/mcqgen/bin/activate pip3 install -r requirement.txt

 run app in aws using python3 -m streamlit run StreamlitApp.py